paperless-ngx/paperless-ngx/docs/extending.rst

     .. code:: shell-session

         pipenv install --dev
 7. Generate the static UI so you can perform a login to get session that is required for frontend development (this needs to be done one time only).
+From root folder:

     .. code:: shell-session

-        pipenv shell
-        cd /src-ui && ng build --prod
+        compile-frontend.sh
 8. Apply migrations and create a superuser for your dev instance:

     .. code:: shell-session